-The first two roundtables in the series were held in 2020 and aimed to draw together Australian digital health research and experience to develop effective policy interventions to close the divide across the country.
+Series One, consisting of the first two roundtables, was held in 2020 and aimed to draw together Australian digital health research and experience to develop effective policy interventions to close the divide across the country.

 The project was led by a partnership between The Australian National University and Good Things Foundation Australia.
-While the Expanding Digital Health series continues in 2021, the consensus achieved by participants in the first two roundtables was clear: multiple solutions are needed to realise the potential of digital health for all Australians.
+While Expanding Digital Health continues in 2021, the consensus achieved by participants in the first two series was clear: multiple solutions are needed to realise the potential of digital health for all Australians.

 Download the Expanding Digital Health Report Vol 1 (summarising roundtables one and two) and Digital Health Report Vol 2 (summarising roundtables three and four) reports below.